dvklopfenstein/pmidcite/paper.md

 -->
 Database searches add new papers to a literature search using free-text entered by the researcher into a search bar. <!-- -->
-Here I present pmidcite, a CLI designed to facilitate a literature search using a paper or set of papers that are reposited into PubMed, a resource which is aimed to help scientists perform work that improves health for both individuals and people all over the world.
-PubMed contains millions and millions of citations from the biomedicine and health fields, and related disciplines such as life sciences, behavioral sciances, chemical, sciences, and bioengineering. <!-- -->

 PubMed was developed and is maintained by the National Center for Biotechnology Information (NCBI), at the U.S. National Library of Medicine (NLM),